 The head teacher must immediately contact you about the exclusion.

-You should be provided with:
+You should be informed of the:

-- the reasons for the exclusion in writing
+- reasons for the exclusion

 Any exclusion even for a short period must be recorded in the school register and on the pupil’s school record.